FlorianDialer/FloodPack/README.md

 FloodMap(aoi = aoi, title = title, map_file_name = map_file_name, sort_by_flood_size = sort_by_flood_size, caption_text = caption_text)

-# You should now have a map with the flood extent of Porto Alegre, Brazil 2024 in your working directory flood_map folder
+# You should now have a map of the 2024 flood extent in Porto Alegre, Brazil, saved in your working directory's flood_map folder
 # See the example below

 # Consider trying out other Areas of your Interest!